School of Health Sciences

 Kate is a part of the Centre for Professional Ethics Research Group

-Kate Chatfield has a background in philosophy (BA) and holistic healthcare provision (MSc) and has a PhD in bioethics.
+Kate Chatfield has a background in philosophy (BA), holistic healthcare provision (MSc) and bioethics (PhD) and works as a bioethicist and qualitative researcher with the Centre for Professional Ethics.

 Kate has recently had an article focussing on the San people of southern Africa published on The Conversation entitled ‘The ethics of research: how to end the exploitation of vulnerable communities'.